arjun915/Spatial-API/Readme.md

 pip install -r requirements.txt

 or
-use the presnt venv and activate
+use the present venv and activate

 using source venv/bin/activate